-Highly collectable art-knives are my speciality.
+Highly collectible art knives are my specialty.
 I make my own damascus steel and do both forged and stock removed blades.
-Africa offers some of the most beautiful handle materials in the world and I use hippo, warthog, indigenous hardwoods, leguaan skin, crocodile, barbel fish skull and any interesting horn or bone available.
+Africa offers some of the most beautiful handle materials in the world and I use hippo, warthog, indigenous hardwoods, leguaan skin, crocodile, catfish fish skull, and any interesting horn or bone available.
 The knives I make are part of me, I love designing knives and reading every knife publication I can lay my hands on.
 Inspiration is everywhere!
 I am particularly fond of making Bowie knives.

 I do all my own engraving and embellishment.

 My knives are sold from our showroom at Heavin Forge and from www.BladeGallery.com.
 I attend foreign shows as well as our annual Knifemakers' Guild of Southern Africa show.
 Please look at my "Knife Gallery" to view a few of my favorite knives that I have made and sold.